 “Advances in passive remote monitoring are providing new compelling opportunities to identify novel endpoints and digital biomarkers for Alzheimer’s disease,” said Dr. Michael Egan, vice president, Neuroscience Global Clinical Development, Merck Research Laboratories.
 “This collaboration with Evidation will allow us to explore new and potentially faster ways to evaluate the potential of candidates in development for the treatment of Alzheimer’s disease”.

 Current scientific understanding of Alzheimer’s Disease suggests that pathophysiological changes, as well as subtle changes in cognition, sensory, and motor function associated with disease onset, are initiated years before the disease is typically clinically recognized.
 Evidation’s past research shows that smart devices may be useful tools in detecting neurodegenerative diseases before they manifest in a clinical setting.

 Evidation measures health in everyday life and enables anyone to participate in ground-breaking research and health programs.
-Built upon a foundation of user privacy and control over permissioned health data, Evidation’s Achievement platform is trusted by millions of individuals—generating data with speed, scale, and rigor.
+Built upon a foundation of user privacy and control over permissioned health data, Evidation’s platform is trusted by millions of individuals—generating data with unprecedented speed, scale, and rigor.
 We partner with leading healthcare companies to understand health and disease outside the clinic walls.
 Guided by our mission to enable and empower everyone to participate in better health outcomes, Evidation is working to bring people individualized, proactive, and accessible healthcare—faster.
 Founded in 2012, Evidation Health is headquartered in California with additional offices around the globe.
 To learn more, visit evidation.com, or follow us on Twitter @evidation.